Email information is followed by @css.edu unless otherwise noted.

 Jennifer Rosato is an Assistant Professor of Computer Information Systems in the School of Business and Technology.
 She has an undergraduate degree in Biochemistry from St. Scholastica and a Masters of Arts in Information Systems Management from Carnegie Mellon University.
 Her research interests are in K-12 computer science education, human-computer interaction on the web as well as supporting students in pursuing their own research.
 She is committed to involving more women and underrepresented minorities in the CS field, especially young women in middle and high schools as well as supporting K-12 educators to integrate and offer computer science in their classroom.
 She directs an NSF-funded interdisciplinary scholarship program and is dedicated to providing diverse experiences that support students in achieving their career goals.

 David J. Vosen MA, Lecturer in the Computer Information Systems Department.
 He has an undergraduate degree in Chemistry with certificate in German Language and Culture from Carleton College as well as a Masters specializing in Learning Technologies from the University of St. Thomas.
 His varied academic interests include emerging & adaptive technologies, online education, mobile innovation & integration, web design, multimedia, cognitive science, and environmental science.
 D.Vo teaches courses on Computer Hardware and Design, Computer Software & Applications, Operating Systems, Technology Ethics, and Ecology.
 He is an author of over 100 YouTube videos, loves to integrate themed music into his courses with over 75 unique playlists, is a web master & desktop publisher for several nonprofits, and is an active member of the NE MN STEM leadership team.
-His personal interests include drumming on Xbox live, swimming, esoteric philosophy, curling, wilderness survival, reading with his daughters, visual arts, off-grid construction, and traveling far & wide.
+His personal interests include drumming on Xbox live, swimming, esoteric philosophy, bagpipes, wilderness survival, reading with his daughters, visual arts, off-grid construction, and traveling far & wide.